 The MTB numbers are permanent numbers and will not need to be changed every year.
 These can be collected at the MTB event.
 The board is R50 and is your timing chip for the event as well.

 You can collect your seeded road or MTB either at the PPA Office, or from the PPA Mobile Office at the first road event you participate in during the membership year.

 Seeding runs regularly take place during the year and during high season, even more than once a month.
 Please visit the seeding section of the web site at any stage to see if you qualify for a new number.
 A seeding run is done for every event, a sticker will then be allocated to you at registration with your current seeding.
 Ensure you collect the sticker in order to part take in the event.

 You need your seeded number to be able to start in your normal start group.
 If you have forgotten your seeded number at home, you have two options:

-(b) Go to the PPA Mobile Office and check if you are listed on the database.
-If so, you’ll be able to buy a seeded number to use at that event at R30.
-This special PPA temporary seeded number (NOTE: This is not the same as the temp number issued by the organisers to unseeded riders) will allow you to start in your normal seeded group on the day
+Go to the PPA Mobile Office and check if you are listed on the database.
+If so, you’ll be able to buy a seeded number to use at that event at R50 and you will be allowed to start in your normal seeded group on the day.

 Our physical address is: Block U, Greenford Office Estate, Punter’s Way, Kenilworth.
 You’ll find us adjacent to the Kenilworth Racecourse, opposite The Kenilworth Centre and close to Access Park